 - 1. Turn the step power switch on. - 2.
 Close the door.
 The step should retract and lock into the up position. - 3.
 Open the door.
-The step should extend and lock into the down position. - 4.
+The step should extend and lock into the down position with the understep light on. - 4.
 Turn the step power switch off.
-The step should remain in the extended position.
+The step should remain in the extended position with the understep light off when the door is closed.
 Turning off the power with the step retracted will hold the step in a retracted position as well. - 5.
 With the step extended, turn the step power switch off and close the entrance door.
 Turn the vehicle ignition on.
 The ignition override system will go into effect, and the step will automatically retract.